ARRIVAL FIELD

 Field Forms / Reference Pages

-Operational pages that name stable contact language without turning it into ritual or hierarchy.
+Operational pages that name stable contact language without turning it into ritual.

 Continuity Language